 Nutrients used in the Medical Center Eye Clinic and Massachusetts Eye and Ear Infirmary can easily be found in eyesight-supporting supplements that are widely available.

 If you like fish, your eyes may benefit, too.
 To investigate the link between omega-3 fatty acids found in fish and AMD, Harvard Medical School researchers analyzed the food intakes of over 72,000 male and female nurses and doctors, age 50 or over.
 Over the course of nearly a decade, the study found those that ate more than four servings of fish per week had 35% less development of AMD than those who ate three or fewer fish servings per month.

-There is no need to passively wait for degenerative eye problems to manifest.
 Strong research shows that the right nutrition can protect your vision for the long haul.
-To make the most of this eye-supportive nutrition, look for supplements developed by an actual eye doctor.
 Insight of eye health professionals may culminate in nutritional formulas with the best ingredients - in precisely-balanced ratios - that specifically address macular degeneration concerns.